 Future developments and feedback

-If you have any comments on this guidance or suggestions as to how the guidance can be further developed please contact firstname.lastname@example.org, Project Lead for Medicines Management.
+If you have any queries on this guidance or suggestions as to how the guidance can be further developed please contact firstname.lastname@example.org, Professional Lead for Primary Care and Professional Lead for Education.